Labor and line pressure

 Kiosks are getting fresh attention in 2026 because operators want faster ordering, higher check sizes, and less counter pressure.
 But most independent restaurants should first own mobile ordering, customer data, and repeat orders before buying floor hardware.

 Most kiosk pages sell kiosks.
-This page helps owners decide whether they need hardware, mobile ordering, or both, which is the more useful answer for independent restaurants.
+This comparison helps owners decide whether they need hardware, mobile ordering, or both — and in which order.

 Decision matrix